etoscano/Algorithms-and-Data-Structures/README.md

 # Algorithms-and-Data-Structures
+This is the Final Project for the *Algorithms and Data Structures* course (Politecnico di Milano)

 ## Topic
 To implement a monitoring mechanism of relationships between entities (for example people) that change over time